OfficeDev/teams-toolkit-samples/graph-toolkit-productivity-hub-aspnetcore/README.md

 >
 > This warning will be removed when the samples are ready for production.

-One Productivity Hub sample shows you how to build a tab for viewing your calendar events, to-do tasks and files by using [Microsoft Graph Toolkit](https://docs.microsoft.com/en-us/graph/toolkit/overview) components and [Proxy Provider](https://docs.microsoft.com/en-us/graph/toolkit/providers/proxy).
+One Productivity Hub sample shows you how to build a tab for viewing your calendar events, to-do tasks and files by using [Microsoft Graph Toolkit](https://docs.microsoft.com/en-us/graph/toolkit/overview) components and [MSAL2 Provider](https://docs.microsoft.com/en-us/graph/toolkit/providers/msal2).

 ![One Productivity Hub Overview](images/oneproductivityhub-overview-proxy.gif)